luhirsch/mavic-2026-solution/README.md

 ## Data Setup

+Data can be downloaded from the [competition website](https://www.codabench.org/competitions/12529/).

-Place the MAVIC-C 2025 dataset in the `data/` folder **OR** update the paths in `config.yaml` accordingly.
+Place the MAVIC-C 2025 dataset in the `data/` folder.
 The expected structure is:
 ````
 data/
-├── train/
+├── train/                      # training images (as provided by organizers)
 │   ├── SAR_Train/
 │   └── EO_Train/
 ├── val/                        # raw validation images (as provided by organizers)
 ├── val_organized/              # organized validation images (see below)
 ├── validation_reference.csv    # provided by organizers
-└── test/
+└── test/                       # test images (as provided by organizers)
 ````

 ### Organizing the Validation Data